ardykay/LEMPSTACK/README.md

 ![nginx status](https://github.com/user-attachments/assets/27133426-c189-47a7-82e0-9e25e1cfcd5e)

 ## 5. Test if Nginx is Working
-Test if our nginx server will respond to request from the internet ON THE BROWSER
+Test if our nginx server will respond to request from the internet ON **THE BROWSER**
   ![7](https://github.com/user-attachments/assets/b05145dd-d3d1-4331-9a2b-dd23cd13178a)

+**Curl test Nginx web service respond to curl command with some payload**

 ```bash
 curl http://your_public_ip